oscar-barlow/java-quickstart/ReadMe.md

 ```
 # Introduction
 Welcome to Java Quickstart!
-This is a course aimed at **coding bootcamp graduates** who want to come up to speed with Java quickly.
+This is a course aimed at **coding bootcamp graduates** who want to learn Java.

 It should take 2 - 4 weeks to complete.
 By completing this course, you should be able to show up on day 1 of your new job as a Junior Java Developer with enough knowledge of Java to continue (and hopefully accelerate) your learning in a hands-on, professional context.